maomlab/TRIAGED/scripts/README.md

 - The atoms involved the covalent bonds between ligand and covalent residue are found and included in the `.yaml` files.
 User input to indicate position of the bond is not required.
 ---

-### `slurm_run_boltz.sh`
+### SLURM scripts

-This script is a SLURM batch script for running Boltz jobs on a high-performance computing cluster.
+The script will automatically generate SLURM batch scripts for running Boltz jobs on a high-performance computing cluster with the pathing and inputs for boltz already set to the generated input directories.
+By default these scripts will be generated in {Project_dir}/slurm_scripts

 #### Example Usage